ubirch/ubirch-ethereum-service/README.md

 # ubirch-ethereum-service
-ubirch Ethereum based anchoring service. <br> The ethereum library requires Python >= 3.5.

-An Ethereum based anchoring service.
-Master sends the messages one by one while fix_storing sends them in a bundle.
-After a few tests I remarked that sending them one by one seems more time efficient.
+This ubirch service continously polls a queue and anchors its messages on the Ethereum blockchain.
+Errors such as timeouts and non hex messages are sent into an errorQueue while

-## Documentation and requirements
+# Documentation and requirements
 This projects uses python 3.7 and the libraries needed are the following : web3py, json, sys, random, boto3 and argparse. <br>
 Moreover, Elasticmq and Geth need to be properly installed.